 Proceed to the next section for Troubleshooting Help.

 Tips to ensure CloudFlare's IPs are accepted by your server

 If your server origin is online, then:

 - Make sure that you're not blocking CloudFlare IPs in .htaccess, iptables , or your firewall.

-- Make sure your hosting provider isn't rate limiting or blocking IP requests from the CloudFlare IPs and ask them to whitelist the IP addresses below:
+- Make sure your hosting provider isn't rate limiting or blocking IP requests from the CloudFlare IPs and ask them to whitelist CloudFlare's IP ranges.